 What about nutrition after weaning?

-If you wean your child before age 1, substitute breast milk with iron-fortified formula.
+If you wean your child from breast-feeding before age 1, use expressed breast milk or iron-fortified formula.
 Ask your child's doctor to recommend a formula.
 Don't give your child cow's milk until after his or her first birthday.

 You can wean your child to a bottle and then a cup or, if your child seems ready, directly to a cup.
 Keep in mind that if you wean your child to a bottle, you'll eventually have to wean him or her to a cup.

 If you're introducing your child to a bottle for the first time, do so at a time when your child isn't extremely hungry and might have more patience.
 Choose a bottle nipple with a slow flow at first.
-If you use a bottle nipple with a fast flow, your child might become frustrated with the slower flow of milk during breast-feeding.
+If you use a bottle nipple with a fast flow, your child might become accustomed to that and get frustrated with the pacing and different flow rates of milk during breast-feeding.

 See more In-depth